HachiDD12/LMCache/examples/blend_kv_v1/README_server.md

-# LMCache Blend Server
+# LMCache Blend Server (Devstral)

-This directory contains a FastAPI server that implements LMCache blending functionality, mimicking the behavior of `blend.py` but serving as an API endpoint.
+This directory contains a FastAPI server that implements LMCache blending functionality with Devstral, mimicking the behavior of `blend.py` but serving as an API endpoint.

 ## Files